Are the shorter winter days seriously affecting your moods and energy levels?

 - Anti-depressants prescribed by your GP.

 Symptoms can include:

-- sleep problems – often feeling very sleepy, even during the day or insomnia if affected in the summer months.
+- Sleep problems – often feeling very sleepy, even during the day or insomnia if affected in the summer months.

 - Lower immune system and vulnerability to infections